nus-cs2103/website-base/admin/appendixC-faq.md

 ### Where is everything?

-<p class="lead">The Schedule page present all you need to know in chronological order while the other pages have some of the same content organized by topic.
+<p class="lead">The Schedule page presents all you need to know in chronological order while the other pages have some of the same content organized by topic.
 </p>

 The [**Schedule** page]({{baseUrl}}/schedule/index.html) is ==_the_ one page you need to refer weekly==.
 Although there is a lot of content in the [**Admin** page ]({{baseUrl}}/admin/index.html) and the [**Textbook** page]({{baseUrl}}/se-book-adapted/index.html) -- which you are welcome to read in those respective pages -- the same content is also embedded in the relevant weeks of the Schedule page.
 Embedded extracts usually appear in expandable panels and can be identified by the symbol {{ icon_embedding }} in the panel title.